 5. Online Escape Rooms

-This will come as a surprise, since I create online escape rooms for a living, but escape rooms are my favorite pastime.
+This will come as a surprise since I create online escape rooms for a living, but escape rooms are my favorite pastime.
 I basically live and die for them, so as you can imagine I’m pretty jazzed that they’re now available all over the web.
 And you don’t have to get locked up – you just get to solve the puzzles!
 These escape rooms can be played with a big group of family and friends (or coworkers) divided into smaller teams that race against each other.
 But if that doesn’t appeal to you, there are a lot of virtual escape rooms out there.
-You can read about all of the different types here and get my comments on each.
+Be sure to read all about the different types of online escape rooms and how they work!
 If you are looking for a fun way to connect with your friends online, my suggestion is to run, not walk, to your computer and find a virtual escape room to do together.